wearemd/spa-starter/README.md

 })
 ```

-Now you can use this constant in every JavaScript file inside `src/` and it will changed depending on your Webpack environment.
+**Now you can use this constant in every .vue/.js file inside `src`** and it will change depending on Webpack environment.

 <a name="cache-busting"></a>
 ## 🍱 Cache busting